 As the name suggests, a co-cathedral is simply a church that shares the seat of the bishop between two cities.
 In the case of Catedral de Santa María de la Redonda, the church is shared between Calahorra, Logroño, and Santo Domingo de la Calzada.

 The cathedral is recognized by its two towers, dubbed by residents “the twins,” and a massive three-face clock adorning the side.
-Located on Calle Portales, visitors can marvel at the architecture free of charge.
+Located on Calle Portales in the plaza del mercado, visitors can marvel at the architecture free of charge.

 Museo de la Rioja